naturalization: an overview

-Naturalization refers to conferring U.S. citizenship after birth upon someone who lacks U.S. citizenship.
-To be eligible for naturalization, an applicant must have reached the age of 18.
-Neither states nor Congress may abridge the right of an alien to become a naturalized U.S. citizen based upon the applicant's race, sex, or marital status.
+Naturalization is the conferral of U.S. citizenship after birth, upon someone who does not have U.S. citizenship.
+Congress has full legislative authority over naturalization under its naturalization power in Article I, Section 8 of the Constitution.
+Exercising its naturalization power, Congress passed the Immigration and Nationality Act (INA) to govern all naturalization procedures.
+An applicant must follow the INA and may not become a citizen through state laws or courts’ equitable powers.
+Naturalized citizens have all the same rights and responsibilities as a natural born citizen except for presidential eligibility.
+To be eligible for naturalization, an applicant must be at least 18 years old and deemed mentally competent.
+Neither states nor Congress may abridge the right of an applicant to become a naturalized U.S. citizen based upon the applicant's race, sex, or marital status.
 Applicants bear the burden of proving by a preponderance of the evidence that they have met every eligibility requirement.
+After proving eligibility, an applicant must meet a few elements.

 One element involves an English literacy test.
 The applicant must demonstrate some comprehension in understanding, speaking, reading, and writing the English language unless the applicant suffers from a disability that prevents compliance with this requirement.
 Additionally, the applicant must demonstrate some knowledge regarding basic United States history and some knowledge regarding the governmental system within the United States.
 The disability exemption applies to this civics requirement as well.

 A second element requires the applicant to have previously lived lawfully within the United States for at least five years.
-During those five years, the alien must have remained physically present within the country for at least half of that time.
-Illegal immigrants cannot later become naturalized U.S. citizens.
+During those five years, the applicant must have remained physically present within the country for at least half of that time.
+Undocumented immigrants cannot later become naturalized U.S. citizens.

 Third, the applicant must demonstrate good moral character.
 The Bureau of Citizenship and Immigration Services evaluates moral character within the context of a given community, comparing the applicant's record to the record of the average citizen residing therein.